-April is your opportunity month to make a difference!
-Use this opportunity to make a difference and help us empower thousands of women and girls in Asia and the Pacific.
+Mother´s Day and Ramadan this month are your opportunities to make a difference!
+Use this opportunity to help us empower thousands of women and girls in Asia and the Pacific.

 How you can make a difference?

 Every dollar makes a difference.
 Take a look at how your donation will help: